atelier-ritz/CoilSystemPython/readme.md

 The following oscillation waveforms are available: sin, saw, sqaure, triangle.

 Please refer to "exampleOscBetween" in "subthread.py" and the "oscBetween()" function defined in "mathfx.py".

+## added real-time field preview window (Mar 23, 2018)

+Added a window for real time filed preview.

+Avaialble in the "With-PlotWindow" branch.

+Also added some examples in subthread.py.